Shelfy

 Tagging rules:

-• 2-4 tags per link
+• 2 to 4 tags per link

-• Use existing tags before creating new
+• Use existing tags before creating new ones

-• Keep tags lowercase, consistent
+• Keep tags lowercase and consistent

-• Tag the content, not your reaction
+• Tag the content, not your reaction (use "machine-learning" not "interesting")

-Step 5: Review and Maintain (The Cleanup)
+Step 5: Review and maintain (the cleanup)

-Weekly (5 min):
+Weekly (5 minutes):

 • Process inbox completely